Skogarmadr/bachelor-thesis/chapters/05-protocol.md

     a&: \text{an element of } \mathbb{F}_p;\ a = 0 \\
     b&: \text{an element of } \mathbb{F}_p;\ b = 7 \\
     E&: \text{an elliptic curve equation};\ y^2 = x^3 + bx + a \\
-    G&: \text{a base point};\ G' = \\ (&\texttt{\scriptsize0x79BE667EF9DCBBAC55A06295CE870B07029BFCDB2DCE28D959F2815B16F81798},\\ &\texttt{\scriptsize0x483ADA7726A3C4655DA4FBFC0E1108A8FD17B448A68554199C47D08FFB10D4B8}) \\
+    G&: \text{a base point};\ G = \\ (&\texttt{\scriptsize0x79BE667EF9DCBBAC55A06295CE870B07029BFCDB2DCE28D959F2815B16F81798},\\ &\texttt{\scriptsize0x483ADA7726A3C4655DA4FBFC0E1108A8FD17B448A68554199C47D08FFB10D4B8}) \\
 \end{split}
 \end{equation}

 ## Hashed Timelock Contract

-The overall protocol is as follow : Alice moves her bitcoin into an address where each participant controls a type of transaction using Bitcoin scripting language.
-Bob do the same into a Ethereum Smart contract that is then used to reveal the secret depending of Alice who claims the ether.
-Bitcoin and Ethereum transactions  are designed in such a way that if a participant follows the protocol he can’t terminate with a loss.
+The description of the protocol is as follow : Alice moves her bitcoin into an `P2WSH` address where each participant controls a type of transaction using Bitcoin scripting language.
+Bob does the same into a Ethereum `Smart contract` address that is then used to reveal the secret depending of Alice who claims the ether.
+Bitcoin and Ethereum transactions  are designed in such a way that if a participant follows the protocol, there is no way for losing his coin.
 If the deal goes through, Alice spends the ether by revealing the secret, thus allowing Bob to spend the locked bitcoin.
 If the deal is aborted, Bob spends the ether after the second timelock,thus allowing Alice to spend the bitcoin after the first timelock.
 In both cases, the participants must add transactions fees.
 The full protocol is described in Table \ref{tbl:protocol}.

 \input{fig/protocol}